 Safety and Construction

 From a safety perspective, AGV has created a Carbon-Fibreglass shell that has the prerequisite ECE 22-05 and a 4 star Sharp rating.

 It’s light, weighing in at just 1,390g and offers a high level of peripheral vision, clearly a key safety requisite for new and experienced riders.

-The K5-S is certainly no ‘ug bug’ and AGV have created a rather saucy looking lid.
+The K5-S is certainly no ‘ug bug’, and AGV have created a rather saucy looking lid.

-They claim to have created the K5-S using wind tunnel design technology to reduce drag and increase aerodynamics (is it just me or did we all assume that everyone did this?) which will offer a big benefit for anyone riding a naked bike.
+They claim to have created the K5-S using wind tunnel design technology to reduce drag and increase aerodynamics (is it just me or did we all assume that everyone did this?) which will offer a significant benefit for anyone riding a naked bike.